soketi/docs/advanced-usage/app-webhooks.md

 }
 ```

-* `url` - The URL where the data will be sent to
+* `url` - The URL where the data will be sent.
-* `event_types` - an array of strings with the events that will trigger the webhook
+* `event_types` - An array of strings with the events that will trigger the webhook.

 The value for `event_types` can be one of the following: